 The standard machine learning algorithms are designed to yield optimal performance in terms of accuracy over the full dataset.
-Medical applications such as disease diagnosis and prediction, on the other hand, inherently require a biased decision-making mechanism that favors one class over the other.
-Therefore, the objective in such applications is to design a classifier that improves the accuracy of 'abnormal' class.
-Often times, the data distribution is highly skewed with the 'abnormal' class in a small minority.
-There are various roundabout ways to obtain accurate classifier performance in this scenario that include the method of sampling [\cite{chawla2002smote}] in which the class distribution is artificially balanced by either under sampling the majority class, over-sampling the minority class of both.
+However, a medical application such as disease diagnosis and prediction require a biased decision-making mechanism that favors one of the classes.
+This approach would inherently maximize the performance for a clinically more relevant class.
+Therefore, the objective in such applications is to design a classifier that improves the accuracy of clinically relevant class.
+Additionally, the amount of clinically relevant data is often an outsized minority.
+There are various ways to boost classifier performance that include sampling.
+This produce an artificially balanced class distribution by either under-sampling the majority class, over-sampling the minority class, or a carefully weighted combination of under-sampling and over-sampling [\cite{chawla2002smote}].
 To introduce a certain bias, methods such as feature weighting schemes, assign distinct costs to training examples [\cite{Domingos}].
-Other techniques introduce evaluation metric such as the geometric mean (G-mean) [\cite{kubat1997addressing}], that optimize the positive class accuracy (sensitivity) and the negative class accuracy (specificity) at the same time [\cite{Tang_SVM}].
+Other techniques do not balance the data but introduce evaluation metric such as the geometric mean (G-mean) [\cite{kubat1997addressing}], that optimize the positive class accuracy (sensitivity) and the negative class accuracy (specificity) at the same time [\cite{Tang_SVM}].

-We hypothesized that the features extracted from the OGTT will be able to predict future onset of diabetes.
-In this paper, we therefore propose a diabetes prediction model by first identifying the features, extracted from the OGTT data that strongly correlate to future diabetes.
-We then use SVM to develop the prediction model by utilizing the OGTT data generated from the longitudinal cohort study, the San Antonio Heart Study (SAHS) [17, 18].
-The following aspects set this work apart from previous studies
+We hypothesized that the features extracted from the OGTT will be able to predict future onset of T2DM.
+In this paper, we therefore propose an approach that identifies the most relevant features extracted from the OGTT data that strongly correlate with the onset of future T2DM.
+We then use SVM to develop a prediction model by utilizing these relevant features estimated from the longitudinal cohort study, the San Antonio Heart Study (SAHS) [17, 18].
+The following aspects set this work apart from previous studies:

 Unlike other T2DM prediction studies that defined the overall accuracy as the classifier evaluation criteria, we use the G-mean metric that optimizes the sensitivity while addressing the imbalanced nature of the dataset.